0xlord/arma-mission-templates/README.md

  * NIArms - https://steamcommunity.com/sharedfiles/filedetails/?id=1208517358

  ### Our modset (ease of use usage for the templates)
-Please don't use our download server for a permanent use.
+We don't offer this for  permanent use.
 We are fine to set you up with a working version of our own modset.
-If you are interested in using it for your own unit, please consider setting up a own repository through Arma3Sync or Swifty!
-If we encounter a huge jump in our down traffic, we are going to restrict this offer.
-So use it responsible for your own, and others, good!
+If you are interested in using it for your own unit, please consider setting up an own repository through Arma3Sync or Swifty!
+If we encounter a huge jump in our upload traffic, we are going to restrict this offer.
+So use it responsibly for your own, and others, good!
  * ftp://10th-mntd.de/modset/.a3s/autoconfig